 Hinkley is more than a headline or a Hollywood script though.
 It’s a story carried by the people who lived there, families who built lives in the desert, who raised children under the wide Mojave sky, who trusted their wells and their land long before anyone whispered about deceit and contaminated water.

-The first school in Hinkley opened its doors in 1902, marking the beginning of organized education in the small desert community.
-As the town grew, a new schoolhouse rose in 1921 and served local families for three decades.
 In 1951, students moved into a more modern campus at 37600 Hinkley Road, which became the Hinkley Elementary/Middle School.
 After generations of students passed through its halls, the school ultimately closed in 2013 as enrollment steadily declined.

 Anthony Gomez recalled, “I lived with my grandparents about 5 houses north of the school on Hinkley Road.
 We used to walk here to get water from the water tank back in the day, if I remember, the door to left was a Bar.”